 Harrison unzipped the backpack.
 Carefully, he removed the drone.
 It was a Falcon-28, small, portable and with four rotors to send it into the atmosphere.
 Taking out the duct tape, Harrison affixed the radiosonde to the bottom of the craft.
 Not much bigger than a pack of cards, the device would send back temperature readings to the laptop he had in his backpack.
 With the Falcon and the radiosonde, he would solve the problem of the Washington heat dome, determining its height and variance.
 The dataset would be fed into NWSNet – he’d call it the Cantore Correction, a final forecast adjustment to include the effect of the hot air above the city.

 With a flick on the controller, he sent the drone airborne, four rotors ascending into the darkness.
 Harrison let it hover for a moment while he removed the laptop.
 He was receiving data from the radiosonde: temperature, wind speed and altitude scrolled across the screen in a slow crawl.
-Harrison pushed the drone skyward in a gentle arc above his head, the craft rising above the brightly lit dome of the National Gallery of Art.
+Harrison pushed the drone skyward in a gentle arc above his head, the craft rising above the marble steps of the National Gallery of Art.
 His gloved hands sent the drone east, to the spot near the Capitol where Cantore did his snowless standup a year earlier.

 Harrison sat down next to the brightly lit square of the laptop, absorbed by the readings on the screen.
 The drone was at fifty feet, just above the trees.
 Temperature was 22 degrees, the same as the ground.
 He sent the drone up to a hundred.
 Still 22 degrees.
 With a flick on the controller, he bid the Falcon fly, beyond 100 feet.
 And then the temps dropped, falling like a stone into the single digits.